 Respiratory illnesses can make it difficult for you to maintain a steady job, and if you have to cut back your hours or quit, you lose the paycheck you depend on.
 At Fleschner, Stark, Tanoos & Newlin, we know how difficult your respiratory illness and time away from work can be for your entire family.

-Our Social Security Disability lawyers are here to help you file a claim for SSD benefits, and you don’t owe us a dime unless we’re successful—that’s our No Fee Guarantee®.
+Our Social Security Disability lawyers are here to help you file a claim for SSD benefits.
 To contact us, just dial (800) 477-7315 today.